sql-machine-learning/elasticdl/docs/tutorials/elasticdl_estimator.md

 `--image_name` is the image to launch the ElasticDL master which has nothing to do with the estimator model.
-The ElasticDL master is responsible for launching pod and assign data shard to workers with elasticity and fault-tolerance.
+The ElasticDL master is responsible for launching pod and assigning data shards to workers with elasticity and fault-tolerance.

 `{iris_data_dir}` is the absolute path of the `./data` with `iris.data`.
 Here, the option `--volume="host_path={iris_data_dir},mount_path=/data"` bind mount it into the containers/pods.

-The option `--num_workers=1` tells the master container to start a worker pod.
+The option `--num_workers=1` tells the master to start a worker pod.
-The option `--num_ps=1` tells the master container to start a ps pod.
+The option `--num_ps=1` tells the master to start a ps pod.
-The option `--num_evaluator` tells the master container to start an evaluator pod.
+The option `--num_evaluator` tells the master to start an evaluator pod.

 And the master will start a chief worker for a TensorFlow estiamtor model by default.